Richienb/ROS-Code/docs/packages.md

 ## Building documentation

-`pip install mkdocs mkdocs-material pymdown-extensions pygments`
+`pip install mkdocs mkdocs-material pymdown-extensions pygments sphinx`

 ??? summary "Mkdocs"
     The mkdocs package is the core tool for building the documentation.